CAADRIA/caadria.github.io/awards.md

    * Applicability to the wider architectural research
    * Typically only one student per university per year.

-Application materials: your CV, list of publications, your accepted paper and other supporting documents.
+Application materials: your CV, list of publications, your accepted paper and other supporting documents (see point 3 above)..

 &rarr; [Young CAADRIA Award Recipients](award-recipients.md#young-caadria-award)